MagdalenaSadowska/Retail-Sales-Data-Quality-Preparation/README.md

 **_Screen 10: Statuses associated with quantity=0 and unit_price=0.0_**

 As shown above, I checked what the statuses look like for the value 0.
 Additionally, for unit_price I used the condition WHERE CAST(unit_price AS decimal(10,2)) = 0, since unit_price is stored as text and I wanted to make sure the comparison to a number would work correctly and predictably.
 As for the data, we can see that the 0 values are associated with various statuses.
-An obvious data error is, for example, quantity 0 with a status of complete or done — similarly, we wouldn't expect statuses like Completed or shipped to have a price of 0.
+An obvious data error is, for example, quantity 0 with a status of complete or done.
+Similarly, we wouldn't expect statuses like Completed or shipped to have a price of 0.
 This data will be examined more closely during data cleaning.
 It's worth checking whether there's a visible correlation or these are simply errors, and deciding whether they should be removed or kept.

 Next, I checked the date formats in the order_date column.